MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-developer-notifications.md

 #### Part 2: Create a notification

-Create the notification content and add the tracking ID in the data to generate the event on notification open.
+To generate the event on notification open create the notification content and add the tracking ID in the data.

 ```JAVA
 private void sendNotification(String message, String title, String deeplink, String name, String trackingId) {